skeptycal/template/README.md

 brew install git hub gpg python poetry pre-commit
 ```

-After that, you can add any source files to your ~/bin directory by using `binit` to link and rename them.
+After that, you can add any source files to your ~/bin directory by using the `binit` utility to link and rename them.

 ---